 Inventories are stated at the lower of cost and net realisable value.
 Costs are assigned to inventory on hand by the method most appropriate to each particular class of inventory, with the majority being valued on a weighted average basis.
 Manufactured goods include an appropriate portion of fixed and variable overhead expenses.
 Net realisable value represents the estimated selling price less all estimated costs of completion and costs necessary to make the sale.

-3.4 Non-current assets classified as held for sale
+3.4 Assets held for sale